 For map locations and websites of the businesses listed below, and more, see our gay Torre del Lago/ Viareggio listings pages.

-Most of the gay scene is located along the beach on Viale Europa, now centered at the MamaMia complex, with nightclub and beach.
-The 2016 season got started in mid-May, to continue through the summer months.
+Most of the gay scene is located along the Marina di Torre del Lago beach on viale Europa, now centered at the Mamamia complex, with nightclub and beach.
+The 2017 season got started in mid-May, to continue through the summer months.
 During cooler months the party moves inland to Lucca, Pisa and Florence.

-Baddy (viale Europa 9), gay cafe breakfast, all-day snacks, karoake, drag cabaret shows, special event tie-ins in with MamaMia next door.
+Baddy (viale Europa 9, Marina di Torre del Lago), gay cafe breakfast, all-day snacks, karoake, drag cabaret shows, special event tie-ins in with Mamamia next door.

-MamaMia (viale Europa 5), two floors, happy vibe, house and pop music, cute staff, large video screens, dancing and socializing, events and shows, drag, sensual performances, Latino dance extravaganzas, world-famous guest DJs.
+Mamamia (viale Europa 5, Marina di Torre del Lago), gay nightclub on two floors, happy vibe, house and pop music, cute staff, large video screens, dancing, socializing, events and shows; drag, sensual performances, Latino dance extravaganzas, world-famous guest DJs.
 Winter parties in Florence.

 Hotel Principe di Piemonte (Piazza Puccini, 1; 39-0584-4011), small prestigious luxury hotel, beachfront, pool.

 Hotel Residence Esplanade (Piazza Puccini 18; 39-0584-54321) near Viareggio beach and promenade, elegant, stylish rooms and apartments facing sea or woods.
 Clean, bright rooms, TV, mini-bar, AC.
 Also self-catered apartments with kitchenettes and balconies.
 English-speaking staff can arrange side-trips and tours.